Tharun135/DocScanner-site/docs/faq.md

 ## 📄 What file formats are supported?

-Microsoft Word (.docx), PDF, HTML, Markdown, Plain Text, and ZIP archives for batch processing of multiple documents.
+All major document formats including Word, PDF, HTML, Markdown, and Plain Text.
+See the [Features page](features.md) for complete format details.

 ---